Hormonal or inflammatory pimples

 - Which active ingredients should be prioritized?

-Prioritize ingredients such as salicylic acid, niacinamide, and zinc, known for their effectiveness in reducing imperfections and regulating sebum.
+Favor ingredients such as salicylic acid, niacinamide, and zinc, known for their effectiveness in reducing blemishes and regulating sebum.

 How to know if acne is hormonal?

-Hormonal breakouts often manifest as localized eruptions on the chin and jawline, and their appearance generally coincides with hormonal cycles.
+THE hormonal pimples often manifest as localized breakouts on the chin and jaw, and their appearance generally coincides with hormonal cycles.

 Which dietary supplements are effective?